Unsung Hero - Produced by Mr Chambers.

 Year 3 Spellings

-Spelling tests happen weekly on a Monday afternoon.
+Spelling tests happen weekly on a Thursday morning.
 Your child will perform their spelling test with their English teacher.
 Their weekly score is placed in their school diary, along with their new spellings.

 Within the week, the children will practise their spelling pattern at least twice a week.